PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 validation, and `git diff --check`; the exporter shrank by another net 151 lines.
 No model conversion or inference was run.

+Seven capture-free statement decoders used by fast precanonicalization now live in `pytorch_source_parser.py`: aligned binary assignment, simple return, dynamic Pool, local-response normalization, Softmax, Resize, and ReduceMax.
+The local binary-anchor decoder was equivalent to the existing shared parser apart from its parameter name and has been removed.
+All seven moved function ASTs match checkpoint `66ac14a` exactly; the orchestrator now has no nested function definitions and shrank from 1,608 to 1,294 lines.
+Thirteen focused parser/ ownership tests pass (95 unrelated architecture tests deselected), together with Ruff, syntax validation, and `git diff --check`; the exporter shrank by another net 307 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-